fav757/react-folder-structure/README.md

 - Ui-kit of the app.
 - Domain independent.
 - Don't have an access to external data sources (api, global state)
-- May have nested components (mostly for code spliting)
+- May have nested components (mostly for code splitting)

 ```
 ui/Modal/